ws-garcia/ECPTextStream/docs/api/properties/buffersize.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
->The `bufferSize` enable user to specify how many data is read at a time.
+>The `bufferSize` enables user to specify how many data is read at a time.
 By default, the `bufferSize` property is set to 0.5 MB.
 For files holding very long lines, user must to choose a size enough to hold couple of lines at once.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 See also